CompArchFA16/Lab3/report.md

 ## Performance/Area Analysis

-vivado analysis goes here.

-It's single cycle so it's slow.
-We use instruction memory and data memory separately so it's big.
+Overall, our CPU will be slow and large for what it can do.
+Since it's single cycle it can only be clocked as fast as its slowest operation.
+We determined this to be load word because it sequentially uses all parts of the CPU.
+We also choose to implement memory in two separate blocks: instruction memory and data memory.
+This makes the design slighly larger.
+All of our components are reused from previous assignments, so we chose not to do analisys on them.

 ## Work Plan Reflections